lcthomas/eng106s23/assignments/journal-entries.md

 ## Journal Entry 5: Due Friday, March 3
 This journal entry is designed to help you complete your second major writing assignment in this class: [Writing Project 2](https://lindsaythomas.net/eng106s23/assignments/writing-project-2.html){:target="_blank"}, which is a historical context essay.
 It focuses on connecting your archival object to *Their Eyes Were Watching God*.

-Your responses to the first two questions below should comprise around 500 words long.
+Your response to the first two questions below should be around 500 words long.
 You can write about the archival object you wrote about in journal entry 4 or about a different archival object.

 Your journal entry 5 should include the following things: